OASISBloc/Explorer/README.md

 # OASISBloc Explorer

-OSB Explorer is based on [EOS Tracker](https://github.com/EOSEssentials/EOSTracker.gif).
+OSB Explorer is based on Angular4

 # Getting Started